buildbot/buildbot/master/docs/relnotes/index.rst

 * An optional ``startCB`` callback to :bb:status:`GerritStatusPush` can be used to send a message back to the committer.
   See the linked documentation for details.

+* bb:sched:`ChoiceStringParameter` has a new method ``getChoices`` that can be used to generate content dynamically for Force scheduler forms.

 Slave
 -----